CHORUS-TRE/chorus-web-ui/README.md

    docker run -p <some port>:80 -d prod-image
    ```

-   Then you can access your website on `localhost:&lt;the port you put&gt;` .
+   Access your application at `localhost:&lt;the port you put&gt;`.

+For further assistance or inquiries, feel free to open an issue in the repository.